PRBonn/SHINE_mapping/README.md

 <details>
   <summary>[Details (click to expand)]</summary>

 1. You can play with different loss functions for SHINE Mapping.
 With the `ray_loss: False` option, the loss would be calculated from the sdf at each sample point.
 In this case, you can then select from `sdf_bce` (the proposed method), `sdf_l1` and  `sdf_l2` loss as the `main_loss_type`.
 With the `ray_loss: True` option, the loss would be calculated from each ray conatining multiple point samples as a depth rendering procedure.
 In this case,  you can select from `dr` and `dr_neus` as the `main_loss_type`.
 According to our experiments, using our proposed `sdf_bce` loss can achieve the best reconstruction efficiently.
 We can get a decent reconstruction of a scene with several hundred frames in just one minute.
-Additionally, you can set `ekional_loss_on` option to turn on/off the Ekional loss and use `weight_e` as its weight.
+Additionally, you can use the `ekional_loss_on` option to turn on/off the Ekional loss and use `weight_e` as its weight.

 2. The feature octree is built mainly according to `leaf_vox_size`, `tree_level_world` and `tree_level_feat`. `leaf_vox_size` represents the size of the leaf voxel size in meter. `tree_level_world` and `tree_level_feat` represent the total tree level and the tree levels with latent feature codes, respectively. `tree_level_world` should be large enough to gurantee all the map data lies inside the cube with the size `leaf_vox_size**(tree_level_world+1)`.